 Why You Should Trust Us

 Our expert panel of testers is lead by Senior Review Editor, Maggie Brandenburg, a longtime backcountry adventure guide and avid paddler.
 Maggie has been paddling as long as she can remember, completing an intensive skills course in a canoe before branching out to kayaks and rafts.
 She has spent over 15 years guiding backcountry adventures and on-water trips.
-From quiet paddling through secret channels in the Everglades and Galapagos Islands to ripping down rapids in South Africa and the American West, she's paddled thousands of miles on rivers, lakes, and oceans, putting dozens of different kayaks through their paces.
-Maggie has been testing and reviewing for GearLab for over three years.
+From quiet paddling through secret channels in the Everglades and Caribbean to ripping down rapids in South Africa and the American West, she's paddled thousands of miles on rivers, across lakes, and through oceans, putting dozens of different kayaks (and canoes and rafts) through their paces.
+Maggie has been testing and reviewing on-water and land-based gear for GearLab since 2017.

 Analysis and Test Results